taektay/ee106/docs/lab2.rst

   rviz

-Clearpath Jackal Robot and Gazebo Simulation
+Gazebo Simulation and the Clearpath Jackal Robot
 --------------

 In order to start the Gazebo simulator with an empty world, you can execute,